yblee85/aws-controltower-client/README.md

 # aws-controltower-client

-aws resource (account, vpc, ec2) manage client library using aws javascript sdk aws control tower is a feature you can manage other aws accounts [AWS Control Tower Overview](https://aws.amazon.com/controltower)
+aws resource (account, vpc, ec2) manage client library using aws javascript sdk.

+aws control tower is a feature you can manage other aws accounts [AWS Control Tower Overview](https://aws.amazon.com/controltower).

-This is just a basic resource management library you can provision sub account -> a vpc with one subnet -> an ec2 with public ip
+This is just a basic resource management library you can provision sub account -> a vpc with one subnet -> an ec2 with public ip.

+AWS Control Tower setup is an optional, you can modify [getCrossAccountCredentials (src/utils/helper.js)](./src/utils/helper.js) to bypass control tower.

 ## pre-requisite